-- The accountant is to record all transactions/financial events according to the instructions laid out under Accounting routines. - The accountant is to ensure that all supporting documentations regarding a financial transaction/event are correct and contain all the necessary information. - The accountant is to produce the financial reports as requested by the project leader. - The accountant is to compile the financial reports to be sent to PMU and sign them together with the project leader and, at the end of the year or at the end of the project, with the auditor (see section below: Rules and routines for finance and administration). - The accountant is to reconcile the bank account once a month by comparing the bank statement to the accounting records (see the reconciliation guidelines under Accounting routines).
+- The accountant is to record all transactions/financial events according to the instructions laid out under Accounting routines. - The accountant is to ensure that all supporting documentations regarding a financial transaction/event are correct and contain all the necessary information. - The accountant is to produce the financial reports as requested by the intervention manager. - The accountant is to compile the financial reports to be sent to PMU and sign them together with the intervention manager and, at the end of the year or at the end of the intervention, with the auditor (see section below: section 4 "Routines in Finance and Administration). - The accountant is to reconcile the bank account once a month by comparing the bank statement to the accounting records (see the reconciliation guidelines under Accounting routines).
 The reconciliations are to be documented in a separate template, signed by two people and filed. - The accountant is to reconcile any advances at least once a month, as well as all balance accounts (see the reconciliation guidelines below).
 The reconciliations are also to be documented in a separate template, signed by two people and filed.